Welcome to Year 1!

 In English we learnt about the brave animals that helped during WW1, like Flo.
 'Flo of the Somme' pays tribute to the remarkable bravery of the animals who risked their lives during World War.

 Children learnt to appreciate the rhymes in the book and were able to recite the story by heart.
+This helped their writing and retelling of the story in English.

 We visited the Hall of Memory in Birmingham to better understand the massive sacrifices by men and women during the Great War.